RaidenRaider/Red251/README.md

 This is based on the [**Pokémon Red++ Disassembly**][pokered++]

-Red251 serves as an updated side hack version of Pokémon Red++, with permission from Mateo.
+Red251 serves as an updated version of Pokémon Red, and as a side hack of Pokémon Red++, with permission from Mateo.

 It fixes a lot of bugs leftover from original Red and Blue, as well as adding new features.
 It builds two versions, a "Normal" version and a "Hard" version.
 The only difference is the level curve.